department-of-veterans-affairs/va.gov-team/products/health-care/covid-vaccine-trials/research/research-findings.md

 1. **5 of 6 Veterans said their motivation for volunteering in a clinical trial is to help other people.**

-- "Hopeful to help myself or others in the same situation"
+- "Hopeful to help myself or others in the same situation"
 - "Although I think I'm not as protective of my info - if I can provide info to the greater good, I don't mind doing that."
 - "if you can help other people then why not"

 2. **<u>All participants</u> had individual threshholds or limits for what would make them NOT participate in a trial.**

 - "1000 needles in your back, a bone marrow test, might stop me"
 - "Without more info, would say 6/10 chance to participate—I'm worried about potential side effects."
 - Summarizing a few quotes from the same participant: Yes, I'm willing to participate, but I want to be compensated for it, especially for travel.